 - The future of DP, what does it look like?

 Capt Harry Verhoeven, DP Product Advisor – Maritime Operations, Kongsberg Maritime

 09.25 Market Outlook for DP Vessels

-- Which market sectors will see a growth in the need for DP over the next 12 months?
+- Which market sectors will see a growth in the need for DP over the next months and years?

 09:45 Innovative Developments in DP Vessel Design and Operation